5 Huge Snacking Trends (2022)

-Searches for Biltong, a South African-inspired dried meat, over the last 5 years.
+Searches for "Biltong", a South African-inspired dried meat, have increased by 29% over the last five years.

 - Sausage snacks: San Francisco-based 4505 Meats is among the players, launching new Butcher’s Snack sausage links in July.
 Each stick contains 24g of protein and is keto-friendly and gluten-free.

 2. Snacks become “mood food”